mihaifm/broom/readme.md

 #### Vortex

-To launch broom, go to Modlist and press the Broom icon in the toolbar.
+To launch Broom, go to MODS and press the Broom icon in the toolbar.

 ![image](https://user-images.githubusercontent.com/981184/127040342-8d8101e6-2baa-4212-b077-63ffb3a89e85.png)